AnubisLMS/InterviewProject/README.md

 your proverbial programming muscles.
 You can make this as simple or as complicated as you would like.
 Take a few days to work on this, and we can schedule an interview when you are ready.

+When you are ready to schedule an interview, email `john.cunniff@nyu.edu` or `anubis@anubis-lms.io`.

 # Project Proposal

 We want you to create an http server that you can upload, list and download files from.
 You